ibm-cloud-docs/openwhisk/openwhisk_packages.md

   ```
   {: pre}

-  You can see that the activations are observed every 8 seconds for the trigger, the rule, and the action.
+  You can see that the activations are observed every one minute for the trigger, the rule, and the action.
 The action receives the parameters `{"name":"Mork", "place":"Ork"}` on every invocation.

 ## Create a package
 {: #openwhisk_packages_create}